 - 1 tbsp. fresh cilantro, minced

-- If you can't find soy curls, you can also use cauliflower as a chicken substitute.
+- Do I have to use soy curls?
+No. You can also use cauliflower as a chicken substitute for this recipe.
 If you are doing that, I recommend using this recipe.

 - Can this recipe be made without cashew cream?
 I do love cashew cream for this curry but if you don’t have a Vitamix or access to raw cashews, the creaminess of this recipe can be substituted with full-fat coconut milk.